-- 1. Be sure to select the proper location for this alarm as described in the placement instructions.
-This alarm should be mounted on a standard electrical junction box either on the ceiling or a wall. - To identify the replacement date for this alarm, a label has been placed on the side of the alarm cover.
-With permanent marker, write the date of installation in the space provided. - Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "TWIST TO REMOVE" arrow on the top of the alarm base. - Attach the mounting bracket to the electrical junction box using two screws.
-Tighten the screws. - 5.
-Proceed to the instructions for Stand Alone or Interconnected Alarm Installation.
+- Be sure to select the proper location for this alarm as described in the placement instructions.
+This alarm should be mounted either on the ceiling or a wall. - To identify the replacement date for this alarm, a label has been placed on the side of the alarm cover.
+With permanent marker, write the date of installation in the space provided. - 3.
+Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "TWIST TO REMOVE" arrow on the top of the alarm base. - 4.
+Attach the mounting bracket using the two screws and wall anchors provided. - 5.
+Install the alarm on the mounting bracket.